-The question paper for the broad-based assignment will be available to download from 1 January for the June examination series and 1 July for the November examination series, and candidates will produce supporting studies in response to one question.
+The question paper for the Broad-based assignment will be available to download from 1 January for the June examination series and 1 July for the November examination series, and candidates will produce supporting studies in response to one question.

 This component gives candidates the opportunity to explore any of the areas of study in response to the selected questions.
 It could be observational, interpretative or a combination of both.
-Alternatively, candidates may interpret any question as a design brief.
+Alternatively, candidates may use any question as the starting point for a design brief of their choice.
 All responses should be submitted on paper but any three-dimensional solutions should be recorded through photographic or digital means.
-First-hand studies from primary sources must be used as the starting point for the development of ideas.
+First-hand studies from primary sources should be used as the starting point for the development of ideas.